 A lector is the person who proclaims the first or second reading at Mass.
 This person also may lead the Prayers of the Faithful at Mass.
 A lector must have the qualifications listed below and have a desire to minister in this capacity at the Eucharistic liturgy.
 This ministry in the Church requires a person who is of excellent character and serious about the practice of their faith.
 The lector must believe that Sacred Scripture is the Word of God and have deep respect for God’s presence in that Word.

 How does a person become a Lector?
 Parishioners may volunteer to the coordinator of lectors or make their desire known directly to the priest or co-ordinator.
-However, lectors will be selected after all other criteria have been established on the basis of objective pastoral need.
-Lectors should be carefully chosen based on their skills in proclamation, their willingness to complete formation in this ministry and their evidence of a deep spirituality.
+However, lectors will be selected after all other criteria have been established on the basis of objective pastoral needs.
+Lectors should be carefully chosen based on their skills in the proclamation, their willingness to complete formation in this ministry, and their evidence of deep spirituality.

-The Mission Support Group of St JXXIII Parish works together to further the Mission of the Church in proclaiming Jesus Christ.
-It’s activities include fundraisers, pilgrimages, spiritual meetings; it supports orphanages, homes for lepers, homes for disabled, etc; also, donations to Church missions and disaster relief.
+The mission Support Group of St John XXIII Parish works together to further the Mission of the Church in proclaiming Jesus Christ.
+Its activities include fundraisers, pilgrimages, spiritual meetings; it supports orphanages, homes for lepers, homes for disabled, etc; also, donations to Chruch missions, and disaster relief.

 The Rosary Apostolate is a non-profit association of volunteers in the community that freely give of their time and talents to lead children, youth and families into a deeper relationship with our Triune God through prayer.
 Thus, the Rosary Apostolate is an apostolate of prayer.
 The Rosary apostolate seeks to lead people to Jesus our Savior and Redeemer through Mary by teaching others how to pray with the Holy Rosary of the Blessed Virgin Mary.
 There are three basic sectors where we seek to lead people in the recitation of the Holy Rosary:

 - The Homes of Families